Copper Bolus Your Goats With Confidence

 Two months later, we had significant improvement.
 Violet and Daisy had shiny coats and weight gain in Violet.
 Their discoloration was almost completely gone.
 For these reasons, I gave them less copper.

 Holly’s coat was still rough and discolored and Maple still had her fish tail and dull coat.
 For these reasons, they received the same amount as in May.

 I only went off how each goat was looking and not weight.

 Daisy: 150 lbs, ½ pill

 Now, in October, they are all shiny, discoloration is gone and fish tails are gone.
 Nobody received any copper this month.

 Copper poisoning is a real issue, so I am trying to be very careful between balancing my herd’s needs and not causing more problems with overdosing.
 For a more thorough explanation of what my herd went through and how I diagnosed their mineral deficiencies, please read this post.
-I also have a mini ebook you can buy if you’d like to keep this information in a more handy place!

 How to give a copper bolus